ziadiab/marketing-performance-dashboard-powerbi/README.md

 ## Data Preparation
 - Cleaned raw Excel dataset
 - Standardized fields and formats
-- Created date table for time analysis
+- Created a date table for time analysis

 ## Data Modeling
 Built a star schema model with: